 make.
 This is quite normal.

 It goes without saying that no part of the circuit, or the vibrator should be touched while the mains is connected.
-The can of the Oak/MSP vibrator is connected to the reed.
+The can of the Australian made Oak vibrator is usually connected to the reed.
 Although the transformer provides isolation from the mains, there is still 240V between its secondary terminals.

 Disclaimer: There are restorers who don't appreciate the dangers of a direct mains connection and will run this circuit without a transformer.
 No reponsibility is taken for undesirable results that occur.